FollowTheWhiteRabbit23/ftwr_luzl_ontology/README.md

+# Attention
+This is not https://github.com/HIVEMIND23/LULZ23, this is a seed for this project.
+Please, refer there for further information.

 # ftwr_luzl_ontology
 First design of the Luzl language as initially designed as a social-network metalanguage to dinamize hives of people.